PXLAIRobotics/AnR_ML_Docker/README.md

 * A UNIX-like operating system, preferably Linux.
 (Ubuntu 20.04 is recommended.)
 * The `glxinfo` command.
 (It's included with the `mesa-utils` package on Ubuntu.
 So, install this on the Linux host before building this repository.
 On an Ubuntu host, execute `sudo apt install mesa-utils` to install `glxinfo`.)
 * An operational docker daemon.
-* A terminal with a Nerd Font is highly recommended. ([Nerd Font Download page](https://www.nerdfonts.com/font-downloads))
 * Standard Bash and basic ROS knowledge.
 * A Nvidia graphics card capable of running hardware accelerated graphics.
 Although, any recent AMD or Intel GPU will also work flawlessly.